How do I hire a Family Law Attorney?

 You decision whether or not to file first depends on what issues need to be addressed in your case.
 When you file as a petitioner you have the advantage of “controlling” the case; most importantly, filing for a default.
 When you file as a respondent you can challenge the petitioner’s allegations who has the burden of proof.
 An attorney who understands the law will be best situated to explain your options and can help you avoid potentially severe pitfalls even before you file or respond to an action.

 Can I settle my case out of court?

-Settling your case.
-A good lawyer can strike up a good settlement offer or agreement, if necessary.
-An experienced lawyer has probably has seen cases similar to yours or at least knows enough to make a calculated guess about how it might be resolved.
+A good lawyer can be key to facilitating a settlement offer or agreement, if necessary.
+An experienced lawyer most likely has seen cases similar to yours or at least knows enough to make a calculated guess about how it might be resolved.
 Sometimes a settlement is the best choice, while other times it makes more sense to see your case through to trial.
-An attorney also can help negotiate a fair settlement with the opposing party.
+An attorney also can help you negotiate a fair settlement with the opposing party.

 Does it make a difference if the other party has an attorney?

 You are generally at a disadvantage when the other party has an attorney and you do no. Anyone can represent themselves in court but they miss having someone to give them an objective opinion.
 More importantly, you will not have someone who may “see things” that you miss or do not understand.

 Many lawyers often are willing to provide a free initial consultation.
 Take advantage of a free offer to meet with an attorney to discuss your case with you.
 Even if you do not hire the attorney, you will get insight about your case.

 For additional information about our law firm or our areas of practice, click on one of the following links: